The Importance of Free Throws

 When a team loses a close game, many times one of the primary reasons is missed free throws.
 The Dallas Mavericks Analytics Department* elected to subjectively define a close game as every game where the two competing teams were within 3 points of each other with one minute or less to play in the fourth quarter.
 In all NBA regular season and playoff games from 2012 to 2017, those close games occurred the following number of times:

-Regular seasons Games Percentage
+NBA Regular seasons Games Percentage

 2012-13